jkeohan/scatterplot-workshop/README.md

 #### Module 2: Rendering Circles - 60min

-In this module we will use D3 to create basic shapes and examine some additional modules that provide reusable shapes.
+In this module we will use D3 to create basic shapes manually and then work with the d3-shape module to implement additional shapes as well.

 #### Module 2: Adding X & Y Scales\Axes
 #### Module 3: Adding Circle & Line Transitions